 Truong Tien Bridge and Perfume River Hue Video

 How to visit and get there?

-Truong Tien Bridge Hue connects 2 bands of the Perfume River so it is in the Hue city center.
+Truong Tien Bridge Hue located in Hue city center connects 2 banks of the Perfume River.
 To visit this poetic bridge, you can walk along the river bank to the dragon boat station to enjoy the cool breezes and gorgeous views.
-Especially in the evening, Truong Tien Bridge is so colourful with lights changing.
+Especially in the evening, Truong Tien Bridge is so colorful with lights changing.